Peter Organisciak

 Scoring creativity with Large-Language models greatly improves on state of the art models.

 Studying creativity is challenged by the difficulty of measuring and scoring tests of originality.
 We improved on automated scoring of one common test, the Alternate Uses Task, to a large degree.
-Read the paper

-Artificial data can address class imbalance in digital library classifiers.
+Synthetic data can address class imbalance in digital library classifiers.

 We seek to identify whole-part relationships between books, such as when one story is published in another anthology.
 This type of relationship is hard to infer from cataloguing metadata, but we find that constructing artificial books can teach a deep neural network classifier what the relationship looks like.
-Read the paper

 Writing